MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-set-up-use-tax-and-purchase-tax.md

 ---
     title: Dynamics Nav - How to Set Up Use Tax and Purchase Tax
-    description: Sales tax includes taxes that companies pay for using items
+    description: Describes how to set up Use tax and Purchase Tax that companies pay for using items.

     author: SorenGP